asumagic/angelsea/README.md

 the lightweight [MIR](https://github.com/vnmakarov/mir) JIT runtime and its C11 compiler.

-## Design

-Angelsea compiles AngelScript bytecode to C functions that are JIT compiled by c2mir to MIR and ultimately machine code and invoked by the usual JIT entry points in AngelScript.

-C code generation amounts to pasting simple C that closely matches the AngelScript interpreter.
-It can fallback to it in unsupported cases, and may be invoked from any JIT entry point (e.g. inserted by AS at the start of the function or after calls).

 ## Current status

 We don't consider it stable yet, but it works.
 The test suite is constantly